Modern slavery statement

 2. Have freely chosen employment (no forced or bonded labour)

-9. Asses quotations and fees from any agency or supplier providing unusually low rates when compared with industry standards
+9. Assess quotations and fees from any agency or supplier providing unusually low rates when compared with industry standards.

 We understand that our customer base is representative of a diverse set of backgrounds and needs, and that isolated customers or individuals with vulnerabilities may be especially at risk.
 We will, therefore, carry out all processes to help us identify any at risk or vulnerable residents or groups in our properties.

-We carry out 2,500 tenancy audits, (including ID checks) on an annual basis, and ensure that there all appropriate processes are in place to make sure that homes are allocated appropriately.
-We will also ensure that all our front-line staff who visit customers homes have completed the appropriate safeguarding training and understand fully how to raise/report any safeguarding concerns they may have.
-We will ensure that we utilise our partnerships with external organisations to share intelligence, which will better our ability to identify where modern slavery could potentially be taking place.
+We aim to carry out 2,500 homes plan visits, (including ID checks) on an annual basis, and ensure that there are appropriate processes are in place to make sure that homes are allocated appropriately.
+We will also ensure that all our front-line staff who visit customers’ homes have completed the appropriate safeguarding training and understand fully how to raise/report any safeguarding concerns they may have.
+We will ensure that we utilize our partnerships with external organisations to share intelligence, which will better our ability to identify where Modern Slavery could potentially be taking place.

-As part of the annual report to mhs homes group Board we will confirm how many tenancy audits have been completed against the target and by exception how many safeguarding issues were raised.
+As part of the annual report to Group Board we will confirm how many tenancy audits have been completed against the target and by exception how many safeguarding issues were raised.

 We pride ourselves on being an employer of choice.
-We’ve been recognised as an Investor in People, with Gold accreditation for the ninth year running and in 2021 we achieved Silver Accreditation to the We Invest in Wellbeing framework.
+We’ve been recognised as an Investor in People, with Gold accreditation since 2012.
+In 2021 we achieved Silver Accreditation to the We Invest in Wellbeing framework.
 Our Leadership Behaviour Framework is just one way that we seek to encourage and empower staff across all levels to solve problems.
 We believe that everyone has a crucial part to play in tackling Modern Slavery and Human Trafficking, and we will continue to do all we can to raise awareness so that staff are able to understand, identify and report on any potential risks.

 We ensure that all relevant processes to ensure compliance with UK employment law are drawn upon at all times.
 This includes a commitment towards meeting salaries in accordance with the Living Wage Foundation, and the National Living Wage for apprentices.